BruceOfTheBow/ValheimMods-1/AddAllFuel/README.md

 ## Changelog

 ### Comfy Version Update

+### 1.7.0

+  * Added compatibility for mistlands by updating GetItem(string) to GetItem(string, int, bool)
+  * Added compatibility for mistlands by updating Smelter.OnAddFuel and Smelter.OnAddore signatures
+  * Refactor patches into patch folder and respective Object.cs files

+### 1.6.3

 * Removed ability to get items from nearby chests and retains only ability to batch add fuel and ore.